A boy hugging his father after his performance in nursery school

 Join us at Tessa International School

-Discover why our bilingual curriculum is one of the best!
-Explore how we combine learning with fun, making new friends, and encouraging a global mindset.
+Discover why our bilingual curriculum is recognized as one of the best.
+Learn how we combine academic excellence with engaging, interactive experiences that foster global awareness.

 Office: (201) 755-5585 | Location: 720 Monroe St. Hoboken, NJ 07030